bootstrapadmintemplate/bootstrapdash_wms_admin_panel/README.md

        &nbsp;&nbsp; c.
 Password: `wms_password` <br/>
        &nbsp;&nbsp; d.
 Authentication Plugin: `Native MySQL authentication` <br/>

- 6. Navigate to the app in your browser (Instructions may be different for each LAMP Stack).
+ 6. Navigate to the app folder in your browser (Instructions may be different for LAMP Stack you choose).